What is a joint mortgage?

-You may be wondering “what would happen to my mortgage if me and my partner separate?”
+You may wonder, “What would happen to my mortgage if my partner and I separate?”

-Your legal rights when you separate a joint mortgage will differ depending on whether or not you are married to the person you took out a joint mortgage with.
+When you separate a joint mortgage, your legal rights will differ depending on whether or not you are married to the person you took out a joint mortgage with.

-However, living with a partner you are not married to, and contributing to the mortgage repayments and bills, will have an impact on your rights.
+However, living with a partner you are not married to, and contributing to the mortgage repayments and bills, will impact your rights.

 Removing your name from the mortgage if you are married:

-If you are married, you need not have been on the joint mortgage to have a legal right to it after you separate or divorce.
+If you are married, you need not have been on the joint mortgage to have a legal right to it after separating or divorcing.
 Even if the property is solely in your ex-spouse’s name, but you have still contributed to paying the mortgage each month, you will have rights to your share.

 Removing your name from the mortgage if you weren’t married: